Skip to content

 max_tick_duration_seconds120Soft cap per tick.
 Stale-task reset fires at this value.

 system_prompt_override""Appended to the built-in system prompt.
-Use this for project-specific instructions that should be always-loaded without editing soul.md.
+Use this for project-specific instructions that should be always-loaded without editing the files under prompts/.

 max_turns0Maximum tool-use turns per agent loop (0 = unlimited).
 Safety net against runaway loops.